-The Company's trade receivables purchase and sale agreement with the Bank of New York ("BONY") expired on September 27, 2004 and has not been renewed.
-As a result of the expiration, the Company recognized a surplus reduction of \$4,450,444 due to the increase in overdue premium receivables.
+The Company's trade receivables purchase and sale agreement with The Bank of New York ("BONY") expired on September 27, 2004 and have not been renewed.
+As a result of the expiration, the Company recognized a surplus reduction of \$1,483,482 due to the increase in overdue premium receivables.